-The main motivation for improving CO_2 spectroscopy is to make more accurate measurements of atmospheric CO_2 , the second most important GHG (after H_2O) and the main driver of climate change $[CO_2]$ has increased 60% since pre-industrial times whereas H_2O has increased by only 5-10%].
+The main motivation for improving CO_2 spectroscopy is to make more accurate measurements of atmospheric CO_2 , the second most important GHG (after H_2O) and the main driver of climate change [CO_2 has increased 60% since pre-industrial times whereas H_2O has increased by only 5-10%].

 Being a simple linear molecule, the spectroscopy of CO_2 is already very good, in comparison with H_2O , O_3 , CH_4 or even O_2 .
 So the improvements embodied in HITRAN 2016 appear pretty modest in terms of the fitting residuals or the retrieved atmospheric CO_2 amounts.
 But due to the 20- to 200-year lifetime of atmospheric CO_2 (depending upon how you define lifetime) a large atmospheric concentration (400 ppm) has accumulated.
 This means that atmospheric CO_2 has a large DC component, upon which the AC variations of interest are superimposed.
-So a very high measurement accuracy (0.2%) is required to see \sim 1 ppm spatio-temporal variations of atmospheric CO_2 caused by source/sink imbalances.
-This does NOT mean that all spectroscopic line parameters of all CO_2 lines need to be measured to 0.2% accuracy.
+So a very high measurement accuracy (0.2%) is required to see ~1 ppm spatio-temporal variations of atmospheric CO_2 lines need to be measured to 0.2% accuracy.
 But certainly further improvements beyond HIT2016 are needed.

-CO_2 has a highly predictable atmospheric abundance, founded on many highly accurate in situ measurements (mass spec. and NDIR) made on the surface, on aircraft, and balloons from a wide variety of locations and seasons.
+CO_2 has a highly predictable atmospheric abundance, founded on many highly accurate in situ measurements (mass spec. and NDIR) made on the surface, on aircraft, and balloons (e.g. aircore) from a wide variety of locations and seasons.
 CO_2 can be predicted to better than 1 ppm (0.25%) anywhere in the Earth's atmosphere between the PBL and the mesosphere.
-This fact provides for the use of CO_2 for remote sensing of temperature, and as a proxy for the number of air molecules encountered along the light path.
+Its isotopic fractionation is also highly predictable (better than 0.1%).
+This fact allows the use of CO_2 for remote sensing of temperature, and as a proxy for the number of air molecules encountered along the light path.
 For example, CO_2 is used to determine the tangent altitude in limb viewing experiments (e.g. solar occultation).
-Also CO_2 measurements have been used to determine the light path in nadir measurements of reflected sunlight.
-In the Earth's atmosphere CO_2 also has a highly predictable isotopic composition, again founded on in situ measurements.
+Also CO_2 measurements have been used to determine the light path in nadir measurements of reflected sunlight, improving measurements of atmospheric CH_4 .